 |Not included: Flights, travel insurance and food in Cusco.
 Budgeting guidance is provided in our Volunteering Guide which we will email you when you apply.|

 Pod is run as a non-profit volunteer organisation.
 Fee levels are set to match costs and any surplus monies are distributed to the projects we work with via the Pod Charity - for more details click here.

 |4 weeks (32 nights)||£2075||€2675||$3300||$3860|

 |6 weeks (43 nights)||£2875||€3710||$4570||$5350|

 |12 weeks (88 nights)||£4875||€6290||$7750||$9070|

 Prices in currencies other than GBP are indicative only and volunteers are invoiced in GBP.
 For current exchange rates please see www.xe.com

-Gemma in the PoD UK team is the placement manager for this project so if you apply you will hear from her soon!
+Gemma in the Pod UK team has visited this project and is the placement manager so if you apply you will hear from her soon!

 |Caribbean Wildlife Centre - Belize||Community Education - Peru|